efraincjr/express-notetaker/README.md

 This page has been created as a tool for taking and recalling notes, as well as presenting the ability to delete the created notes as well.

 ## Technologies Used
-This app uses are Express
+This app uses Express, node, mysql.

 ## User Story